-Article 42 of the general regime on administrative offences (as approved by Decree-Law nr.
-433/82, of 27 October, and subsequently amended) establishes (in line with constitutional law) that correspondence and telecommunications are explicitly protected from intrusion, which means that they cannot be seized, recorded and consequently used as evidence in non-criminal procedures such as competition infringement procedures.
-The existing case-law in respect of search and seizure powers by the Authority has, so far, imported from Criminal Procedural Law the distinction between opened and unopened letters and applied it to the seizure of emails by considering opened emails (similarly to opened letters) to be mere documents and therefore subject to seizure from the Authority whereas unopened emails (similarly to unopened letters) fall under the category of correspondence, which may not be seized in any administrative offence procedure.
-This understanding - expressly endorsed by the Authority in its guidelines on the handling of antitrust proceedings - was developed under the previous Competition Act (repealed in 2012) and relied on the criminal procedural law doctrine and case-law prior to the enactment of the Law on Cybercrime.
+Article 42 of the general regime on administrative offences (approved by Decree-Law nr.
+433/82, of 27 October and subsequently amended) establishes (in line with constitutional law) that correspondence and telecommunications are explicitly protected from intrusion, which means that they cannot be seized, recorded and consequently used as evidence in non-criminal procedures such as competition infringement procedures.
+The earliest case law in respect of search and seizure powers by the Authority imported from Criminal Procedural Law the distinction between opened and unopened letters and applied it to the seizure of emails.
+As a result, opened emails were considered (similarly to opened letters) to be mere documents and therefore subject to seizure from the Authority, whereas unopened emails (similarly to unopened letters) fell under the category of correspondence, which may not be seized in any administrative offence procedure.
+This understanding - expressly endorsed by the Authority in its guidelines on the handling of antitrust proceedings - was developed under the previous Competition Act (repealed in 2012) and relied on the criminal procedural law doctrine and case law prior to the enactment of the Law on Cybercrime.
 The latter, however, establishes that the seizure of electronic email is subject to the same legal regime as correspondence (subject to the prior validation of an examining judge in criminal proceedings) regardless of those emails being opened or unopened, which makes the understanding of the Authority that opened emails should be treated as mere documents a highly disputed one.
+The admissibility of seizure of emails in competition law investigations is a matter currently under dispute in pending litigation within our jurisdiction.